CanIGetAPickle/CanIGetAPickle.github.io/_posts/2015-03-06-ISO-8601-to-month-day-year.md

 ---
 layout: post
-title: Converting ISO 8601 to Month-Day-Year Format (MM/DD/YYYY)
+title: ISO 8601 to Month-Day-Year
 ---

 ## What the heck is that?